Introducing Lucile Kitson Schuck Longview (1911-2010)

-Lucile Longview is initiator and primary author of the ground-breaking Unitarian Universalist Women and Religion Resolution passed unanimously by the UU General Assembly in 1977.
+She was best known as the initiator (primary drafter) and interpreter of the UU Women and Religion Resolution adopted unanimously at the UUA General Assembly in 1977.

 I am curator of the content of this website, and am author of the popular UUWF course Rise Up and Call Her Name, A Woman-honoring Journey into Global Earth-based Spiritualities and the UUSC course Gender Justice: Women’s Rights are Human Rights, which presents the Platform for Action for Women adopted at the Fourth World Conference on Women in Beijing China in 1995.
 I was a co-convener and participant in the Pacific Central District Women and Religion Task Force from 1983-2001 and then took on the task of archiving this Movement .
 For more about my own experiences see: